vl4ds/Documentation/smartapp-developers-guide/scheduling.rst

     It is important to note that you should not rely on the method being called in *exactly* the specified number of seconds.
 SmartThings will *attempt* to execute the method within a minute of the time specified, but cannot guarantee it.
 See the :ref:`limitations_best_practices` topic below for more information.

-    You should not write your SmartApp expecting second-level granularity.
-You may find that it is accurate to the second-level in your case, but it cannot be guaranteed.

 Run Once in the Future
 ----------------------

-Some SmartApps may need to schedule certain actions to happen *once* at a specific time and date. runOnce handles this case.
+Some SmartApps may need to schedule certain actions to happen *once* at a specific time and date. *runOnce* handles this case.

 .. note::